ISO 9001 hasn’t been updated for five years – is it still relevant to your role and business?

-Although the update is five years old, ISO well-known for constantly improving and evolving to meet and address economic and landscape changes around the world.
+Although the update is more than five years old, ISO well-known for constantly improving and evolving to meet and address economic and landscape changes around the world.

 If your business is associated with ISO and you have an ISO certification, you’re aligning with its values.
 It tells your customers you are committed to an excellent standard of delivery and they can expect consistency.